Sheriff (United States): California

 In California, a sheriff is an elected official and the chief law enforcement officer in any given county.
 The sheriff's department of each county polices unincorporated areas (areas of the county that do not lie within the jurisdiction of a police department of an incorporated municipality).
-As such, the sheriff and his or her deputies in rural areas and unincorporated municipalities are equivalent to police officers in the cities.
+As such, the sheriff and their deputies in rural areas and unincorporated municipalities are equivalent to police officers in the cities.
 The sheriff's department may also provide policing services to incorporated cities by contract (see contract city).
 Sheriff's departments in California are also responsible for enforcing criminal law on Native American tribal land, as prescribed by Public Law 280, which was enacted in 1953.
 The law transferred the responsibility of criminal law enforcement on tribal land from the federal government to state governments in specified states.

 All peace officers in California are able to exercise their police powers anywhere in the state, on or off duty, regardless of county or municipal boundaries, thus California sheriffs and their deputies have full police powers in incorporated and unincorporated municipalities, outside their own counties, and on state freeways and interstates.

 Before 2000, there was a constable or marshal in most (but not all) of California's 58 counties.
 The constable or marshal was responsible for providing bailiffs to the Municipal and Justice Courts and for serving criminal and civil process.
 During a reorganization of the state judicial system early in the first decade of the 21st century, the roles of constable, marshal, and sheriff were merged, so that California sheriffs assumed the duties of most marshals, and the position of constable was eliminated.
 The marshals offices continued to exist in only three counties—Shasta, Trinity, and San Benito—where they perform all court-security and warrant-service functions.